jmhossain/mq-rdqm/ansible/README.md

 3. [optional] rdqm_ha_replication must be the address of the host that is to be used for HA replication.
 If omitted, ansible_host will be used for replication
 4. [optional] rdqm_dr_replication must be the address of the host that is to be used for DR replication.
 If omitted, ansible_host or rdqm_ha_replication will be used for replication

-This approach allows for two different IP addresses to be specified for each host.
+Currently, this Playbook allows for two different IP addresses to be specified for each host.
 In the future, I would like to support specifying one or two additional RDQM IP addresses to be specified so that all of the options for the rdqm.ini file can be supported, but for the moment the generated rdqm.ini file will only have one IP address per host.
 If you want to specify more, you can edit the generated rdqm.ini file before configuring the RDQM HA Group.

 If you want to use the same IP address for both ansible and RDQM, at the moment the address has to be specified twice.
 I hope to remove the requirement for this in the future.

-There must be at least one host specified in the client group but more is allowed, and each host will be configured in the same way.

-## group_vars/all/vars.yaml
+## group_vars/all.yaml

 ### mq_release

 The MQ release you are installing.
 The value of this variable is used to create a directory to hold the unpacked image.

-### mq_client_image
+### base_dir

-The full path to the file containing the MQ client product to be installed.
-This file is copied to each client system and unpacked.
+The base directory in which installation files are stored.

 ### mq_server_image

 The full path to the file containing the MQ server product to be installed.
 This file is copied to each of the RDQM nodes and unpacked.

-### mqm_password
+### mqm_home

-The encrypted password used temporarily while configuring passwordless ssh for the mqm user.
+Home directory for the mqm user.

+### mqm_ssh

+Boolean for whether or not the mqm user to be allowed passwordless ssh.

-### mquser_password
+### gpg_check

-The encrypted password for the mquser account on all nodes.
+Indicate whether or not to require checking the signature of rpm packages with a gpg signing key.

+## group_vars/mqm-user.yaml

-### rdqmadmin_password
+### mqm_configure

-The encrypted password for the rdqmadmin account on the RDQM nodes.
+Boolean check whether to configure mqm user or to let the installation do it for you.

 ### mqm_gid